github5775/GremlinStudio/README.md

 # GremlinStudio
-## N.B.
-Because the GremlinClient has changed, I will be updating the existing code to work with the latest GremlinClient code. ##
+## The GremlinClient has changed, and I have updated the code to use NET 6 and GremlinClient 3.4.13.
+Next step, update the code to use the latest version of the GremlinClient lib. ##

 My take on making an Enterprise Query Studio like SQL Server Management Studio, but this is primarily for queries.